Section 1

 TL;DRA receptive audience is the segment of your category that is actively in market and building a relationship with you, where the marketing work is moving buyers from interest through to commitment.

 Actively in market.
 Building a relationship.
 This is the audience demand generation and account-based marketing exist to serve.
 They have a problem.
 They are looking for solutions.
+They are open to a conversation.
+The job is to be the brand that gets considered, then chosen.

 What is an engaged audience in B2B?